vangj/spark-svm/README.md

 * delim is used to parse your input file.

 # Building
+This project depends on the following.

+* Java v1.8
+* Scala v2.11.8

-You may use SBT v0.13.13 or Maven v3.3.9 to build this project.
+You may use the following tools to build the project.

+* SBT v0.13.13
+* Maven v3.3.9

 For SBT, type in the following.

 ```
 sbt assembly